parkakn/parkakn.github.io/_pages/about.md

 <br>

 ## Research
 My research aims to build human-centered AI systems that provide reliable and personalized support for decision-making under uncertainty.
-To this end, I focus on three complementary directions:
+To this end, I focus on three complementary research directions:
 * `Interpretability`: Evaluating model behaviors and dissecting internal model architectures to advance our understanding of how models represent information and carry out reasoning.

 * `Alignment`: Identifying embedded biases and failure modes and developing methods to mitigate harmful or unintended behaviors.